Warehouse Optimisation Guide To Maximise Potential - SEC Group

 • Improved SOPs, controls and organisational changes to reduce inventory write-offs.

-Process Automation And Physical Automation
+Process Automation and Physical Automation

 However, your warehouse doesn’t necessarily need both types of optimisation.
 You may choose one depending on your needs.